 When it comes to security, IPVanish offers both L2TP and OpenVPN protocols, with both using 256-bit encryption as standard.
 On privacy, they do fall a little short because they are registered in the USA.
 Whilst the US does not currently have any data retention laws which affect VPNs, the current policy trend suggests it is only a matter of time and this, therefore, might be something users will want to be wary of.

 When it comes to speed, IPVanish sits neck-and-neck with ExpressVPN with fast and reliable connections across their range of servers.
-This range is huge, with more than 40,000 IP Addresses across 750+ servers in more than 60 countries.
+This range is huge, with more than 40,000 IP Addresses across 1,300+ servers in over 60 countries.
 And as you would expect from a US-based company, this includes many in the USA as well.

 They are another provider which I have tried with Hulu in different countries around the world and again I have never encountered any problems with accessing the site or streaming content.
 For me, this makes IPVanish another great bet for a VPN to use with Hulu.